mosip/documentation/docs/Github-Workflow.md

 ## Purpose
-The recommended Github work flow here is for developers to submit pull-requests to MOSIP open source repositories.
+The recommended Github work flow here is for developers to submit code and documentation contributions to MOSIP open source repositories.

 ## Setup
 1. Fork MOSIP repository of interest from